Ranking Top 5 NBA Stars at Every Position: Early 2017 Edition

 Maybe that's because his particular skill set and assignments look incredibly fun.
 He's essentially a 6'11" high-jumper with a wide receiver's hands.
 So, the Clippers keep him airborne as much as possible, either wrecking rims off alley-oops or ferociously attacking the glass.

-It's not exactly thankless work, even though his shot totals (6.9 per game) don't reflect his stature.
+It's not exactly thankless work, even though his shot total (6.9 per game) doesn't reflect his stature.
 But most of his makes are highlight-reel material, and the growing appreciation for his defense and glass work has led to consecutive All-NBA selections.